topleet/MSR2022/README.md

   }
 }
 ```
-The first part of the code is a nested loop to explore
+The first part of the code is a **nested loop to explore
-combinations.
+combinations**.
 The combination of alpha and beta is used to
 produce the synthetic Y variable.
-Hereafter, the model is,
+Hereafter, the original methodology
-used to identify alpha and beta again using the observed
+is, used to identify alpha and beta again using the
 X and Y. All relevant variables, including the total number
-of defects in Y, are stored in the matrix called results.
+of defects in Y, are stored in the matrix called results
+for later analysis.

-We can now take this data for an analysis, and depict
+We can now take this data, and extract
 the important insights, mentioned in the paper.
 ```R
 error <- pmin(abs(results[, 2] - results[, 4]), 1)
 ```
-The code first computed the absolute difference between
+The code first computed the error, i.e., the **absolute difference between
-the synthetic beta and the identified beta (with an upper
+the synthetic beta and the identified beta** (with an upper
 limit of 1 to enable easy conversion to a color).
-Both variables should closely correspond to each.

 Finally, we produce different plots to visualize the results.
 ```R